hashkat/hashkat/docs/ThisIsHashkat.md

 1. The simulation is run in terminal with command:  **./run.sh**

-1.  **Output** directory with analysis files is generated
+1. The **Output** directory with analysis files is generated.

-1.  **hashkat/Output** directory saved under a different name or discarded before another simulation can be run.
+1. The **hashkat/Output** directory must be saved under a different name or discarded before another simulation can be run.

 ## Documentation

-More information at Hashkat [documentation](http://docs.hashkat.org/en/latest/).
+More information on every aspect of Hashkat is available at our [website](http://docs.hashkat.org/en/latest/).

 Documentation by Nick Buhagiar & Linda Kettle.